Position

 • Cons:

-• High responsibility in managing staff and operations.
+• High stress from managing staff and operations.

-• Need to stay updated with healthcare regulations.
+• Need to stay updated with the latest therapy techniques and regulations.

 What is the job outlook for a Physical Therapy Director?